 Compliant with international standards: GB/T 14048.3, GB/T 14048.1, IEC 60947.1, and IEC 60947.3.

-A typical UK residential PV installation with 12 modules (4 kW) uses a UKP3DC-500V 4P DC isolator mounted on the roof adjacent to the array, providing the array-level DC isolation required by BS 7671 Section 712.
-The electrician can isolate the array at roof level before disconnecting the DC cables at the inverter in the loft or garage, eliminating the risk of DC arc flash from a live DC cable being disconnected under load.
-The IP66 enclosure withstands roof-level exposure to rain, snow and direct sunlight for the 25-year design life of the PV installation.
-The lockable OFF position allows the electrician to apply a personal padlock before working on the inverter DC connections.
+A typical residential PV installation uses a UKGD and UKPD series DC isolator mounted on the roof adjacent to the array, providing the array-level DC isolation required by regulations such as BS 7671 Section 712.
+Electricians can isolate the array at roof level before disconnecting DC cables at the inverter, eliminating the risk of DC arc flashes from live cables being disconnected under load.
+The IP66 enclosure withstands roof-level exposure to rain, snow, and direct sunlight over the 25-year lifespan of the PV system.
+Additionally, the lockable OFF position allows electricians to apply a personal padlock before working on inverter DC connections.

-A 200 kW commercial rooftop PV system uses UKP3DC-1000V isolators at each sub-array (typically 20-30 kW per isolator), providing sub-array isolation so that one section of the roof can be de-energized for maintenance while the remaining sections continue generating.
-The pre-wired MC4 connector version enables rapid installation of multiple isolators across a large roof area by the PV installation crew, with each isolator simply plugged into the string cables and mounted to the roof structure.
-The transparent enclosure cover allows the O&M technician to visually confirm all isolators in a sub-array are OFF before beginning module cleaning or replacement work.
+Commercial rooftop PV systems utilize UKGD and UKPD series isolators at each sub-array, enabling specific roof sections to be de-energized for maintenance while remaining areas continue power generation.
+The pre-wired MC4 connector version enables rapid installation across large roof areas by allowing crews to simply plug isolators into string cables and mount them to the roof structure.
+The enclosure design allows O&M technicians to easily manage isolation protocols before performing module cleaning or replacement work.

-A 50 MW solar farm uses UKP3DC-1500V isolators at the output of each array combiner box, providing the final DC isolation point before the DC feeder cable runs to the inverter station.
-In a utility-scale installation, the DC isolator serves as the lockout point for the array block during inverter maintenance, with the padlock facility used by the inverter maintenance team to lock off the DC supply before working on the inverter power modules.
-The non-polarized design is critical in large arrays where reverse current from adjacent healthy strings can flow through a faulted string in the reverse direction, and the isolator must interrupt current in either direction with equal reliability.
+Utility-scale solar farms use UKGD and UKPD series isolators at the output of array combiner boxes to provide the final DC isolation point before feeder cables run to inverter stations.
+In these large-scale installations, the DC isolator serves as a lockout point during inverter maintenance, allowing teams to secure the DC supply before working on power modules.
+The non-polarized design is critical here, ensuring the isolator can interrupt current in either direction with equal reliability when reverse currents flow from adjacent healthy strings.

 KRIPAL PV DC isolators are manufactured on a dedicated production line where the DC-rated rotary switch mechanism, the IP66 UV-stabilized polycarbonate enclosure, and MC4-compatible cable entry options are assembled and tested.
 Each DC isolator undergoes DC switching test verification and dielectric withstand testing at 1500V DC for global solar PV array isolation and rooftop solar safety compliance.